-In this article we presented three visualizations-the structural blueprint, the behavioral blueprint, and the evolutionary blueprint-helping developers to identify and remove performance bottlenecks.
+In this article we presented three visualizations helping developers to identify and remove performance bottlenecks.
 Providing visualizations that are intuitive and easy to use is our primary goal.
 Our graphical blueprints follow simple principles such as "big nodes are slow methods", "gray nodes are methods likely to have side-effects", "yellow nodes remain constant on return values".
 Our visualizations helped us to significantly improve Mondrian, a visualization engine.
 We described a number of optimizations we realized.
 The last version of Mondrian contains an improved version of the #applyLayout method, thus mitigating the bottleneck caused by this method, and other optimizations.